 Resources

-Kids’ Obsession with Fortnite is not an Addiction
+Kids’ Obsession with Fortnite is Not an Addiction

 The word “Fortnite” has rapidly inserted itself into almost every parent’s vocabulary in recent years, whether or not your son plays the game himself.